This post may contain affiliate links. Please see my disclosure policy for details.

 14. Attend the annual “FollyFest”

-There will be arts and craft, Tai Chi workshops, comedy acts, a kids cinema, belly dancing, yummy food stalls plus plenty of fun and games to be had too!
+There will be arts and crafts, Tai Chi workshops, comedy acts, a kids cinema, belly dancing, yummy food stalls plus plenty of fun and games to be had too!

 The town does get pretty packed around this time and the roads will be blocked off, so make sure to plan your journey in advance.